Bridging Generative and Discriminative Noisy-Label Learning via Direction-Agnostic EM Formulation: Related Work

-\textbf{Label transition model} is another discriminative noisy-label learning strategy from Eq.~\eqref{eq:optimisation_discriminative_transition} that depends on a reliable estimation of $p(\tilde{Y}|Y,X)$~\cite{cheng2022instance,patrini2017making,xia2020part}.
+\textbf{Label-transition model} is another discriminative noisy-label learning strategy in Eq.~\eqref{eq:optimisation_discriminative_transition} that depends on a reliable estimate of $p(\tilde{Y}|Y,X)$~\cite{cheng2022instance,patrini2017making,xia2020part}.
 Forward-T~\cite{patrini2017making} uses an additional classifier and anchor points from clean-label samples to learn a class-dependent transition matrix.
 Part-T~\cite{xia2020part} estimates an instance-dependent model.
-MEDITM~\cite{cheng2022instance} uses manifold regularization for estimating the label-transition matrix.
-In general, the estimation of this label transition matrix is under-constrained, leading to the identifiability problem~\cite{liu2022identifiability}, which is addressed with strong assumptions~\cite{patrini2017making}, or with additional labels per training sample~\cite{liu2022identifiability}.
+MEDITM~\cite{cheng2022instance} uses manifold regularization to estimate the label-transition matrix.
+In general, estimating this label-transition matrix is underconstrained, leading to the identifiability problem~\cite{liu2022identifiability}, which is addressed with strong assumptions~\cite{patrini2017making} or with additional labels per training sample~\cite{liu2022identifiability}.